hsobhy/AIFloorPlan/README.md

 **AIFloorPlan** is a Python-based system for detecting architectural elements from floor plan images using a YOLO object detection model.
 It preprocesses images, applies a trained YOLO model, and outputs labeled structural elements for analysis or further processing.

+## Status
+This is Version 1 (v0.2) of the AIFloorPlan system.
+The project is actively under development and will be updated with improved models, pipeline refinements, and expanded functionality.

+---

 ## License & Commercial Use
 This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.